paulh002/sdrberry/README.md

 ## Install and compile with cmake
-Download the install file in pi home directory (the install script supports different SDR's) The install script can install DSI or Waveshare 7 inch display SDR Unit being used Supported: hackfr = HRF / HifiBerry = HFB / Pluto = PLT / RadioBerry = RDB / No = No device If you want to install the devices using current packages add Y to the install command install DEVICE LCD PACKAGE Y/N
+Download the install file in pi home directory (the install script supports different SDR's) The install script can install DSI, Raspberry PI Touch 2 7inch 1280x720 ,  Waveshare 7 inch display SDR Unit being used Supported: hackfr = HRF / HifiBerry = HFB / Pluto = PLT / RadioBerry = RDB / No = No device If you want to install the devices using current packages add Y to the install command install DEVICE LCD PACKAGE Y/N